 Walk the Harbour Bridge, admire the Opera House and indulge in some of the fantastic Sydney avocado dishes on offer, before relaxing on famous Bondi Beach.

 From Sydney, head to Port Stephens to spend the night.
+Make sure you book accommodation in advance.

 From there, enjoy Yamba’s beautiful beaches, including Pippi Beach, Main Beach and Angourie Beach.
 The latter is also a National Surfing Reserve.